Oliver McCall: Lewis vs McCall

 After a close first round McCall came out aggressively in the second and landed his signature counter right hand as Lewis moved forward.
 Lewis dropped to the canvas and got up before the count of ten, but he was unsteady on his feet, forcing the referee to wave a stop to the fight.
 In spite of the Lewis camp protests, Boxing Monthly editor Glyn Leach pointed out that Lewis "only seemed to recover his senses once the fight was waved off," and that "in the opinions of everyone I spoke to at ringside, the decision was correct."

 McCall's win over Lewis marked Don King's return to power in the heavyweight division, since none of his stable of fighters had been able to win the heavyweight title since Mike Tyson lost it in 1990 (McCall worked as a sparring partner with Tyson and Cooper, and claimed Cooper is the harder puncher.)
 He successfully defended the title in a bout against 45-year-old ex-champ Larry Holmes in Las Vegas winning 114–113, 115–114, and 115–112 on the score cards, before returning to London to face Frank Bruno in 1995.

 During a press conference before the fight McCall claimed he was going to get revenge for America after Gerald McClellan had been rendered brain damaged after a fight with Nigel Benn a few months earlier.
 He had claimed that he was going to hurt Bruno and that the only thing Bruno would be able to do was throw illegal rabbit punches.

 The fight took place at the old Wembley stadium.
 Bruno started off well, working behind the jab and landing some big right hands.
 McCall seemed uninterested in fighting and lagged far behind on the score cards going into the latter rounds.
 By round 9 Bruno had built up a big lead on the score cards and looked comfortably in charge.
 McCall finally sparked into life in round 10 perhaps realizing that he was behind on the score cards.
 McCall landed several big punches over the final 3 rounds and had Bruno in trouble several times but Bruno managed to hold on and win the title by a unanimous decision.

-This gave McCall the distinction of becoming the first Heavyweight champion in history to both win and lose the title to a British fighter, and also the first American Heavyweight champion to have both won and lost the title in Britain (and Europe).
+This gave McCall the distinction of becoming the first Heavyweight champion in history to both win the title from and lose the title to a British fighter, and also the first American Heavyweight champion to have both won and lost the title in Britain (and Europe).

 McCall returned to the ring 6 months after losing his title when he beat future WBC heavyweight champion Oleg Maskaev in less than 3 minutes.
 By that time his trainers were Greg Page and George Benton.
 A month later after defeating Maskaev, McCall beat James Stanton in 6 rounds.